 Revised Text:

+Section 7.2.5.3 in the specification describes the QoS DSL.

 The primary motivation here is to make use of auto-completion feature of modern Java IDEs as much as possible.
 A new DSL has been implemented, which is, however, slightly different from what is proposed above.

 Qos objects are accessible only via (a) QosProvider, (b) getDefault***Qos, and (c) getQos.
-I.e., Qos objects are created using factory pattern.
+I.e., Qos objects are created using the factory pattern.
 They can’t be created out of thin air.
+Section 7.2.5.3 in the specification describes the QosProvider interface.

 Qos objects have withPolicy and withPolicies methods (instead of just “with”).
 It serves as a reminder that only policy objects are allowed.
 Auto-completion provides no help here at all because the interface is quite generic.
 For example, DataReaderQos.withPolicies method has no idea if you want to pass Reliability or History or something else.